Runn-Fast/blog/toggl_timesheets/README.md

 ### Looking up a person or project by their external ID

-Let's create a helper function to easily retrieve a person/project by it's external ID.
+Let's create a helper function to easily retrieve a person/project by its external ID.

 In Runn, external IDs are always kept as strings.
 In Toggl, IDs can also be numbers so we will convert the provided ID to a string (if it's not already).

-We an then use the `.find` method to loop through each item of the list and return the first one that has a matching ID.
+We can then use the `.find` method to loop through each item of the list and return the first one that has a matching ID.

 Note that we define a new constant, `RUNN_EXTERNAL_ID_KEY` -- this refers to